Ear Cleaning And Earwax Removal

 • Traps dirt and bacteria, preventing infection.

 The antibacterial properties of earwax helps maintain the ecosystem of the ears.
-Earwax usually migrated out of the ears naturally.
+Earwax usually migrates out of the ears naturally.
 This happens through jaw movements produced by eating and talking which motions earwax towards the opening of the ears, eventually flaking off with the help of water from showering.
 But this natural process doesn’t always happen which can cause earwax to build up in the ears, known as impacted earwax.

 Impacted Earwax